rcarver/config/README.md

 installs system requirements, installs the secret and clones the git repos.
 To bootstrap any server, run the bootstrap script (written in bash) on it.
 To generate a bootstrap script, identify the cluster, blueprint and a unique name for the node.
-This name becomes its `hostname` and forms the basis of consistent identification for all nodes.
+We call this name the "FQN" (fully qualified name).
 Here we bootstrap a new production webserver, called "1".

-    config-bootstrap production-webserver-1 | ssh IP_ADDRESS "sudo bash"
+    config-create-bootstrap production-webserver-1 | ssh IP_ADDRESS "sudo bash"

 That's it.
-When the script completes the server will have a functional copy of the project and will add itself as a node in our system.
+When the script completes the server will have a functional copy of the project and will have added itself to the database (the "data" repo).
 To see information about the new node, ask for it.

     config-show-node production-webserver-1

-Behind the scenes, Config will sync the data repository and then extract node facts and other information.
-You can see the raw data stored at `.data/git/facts/production-webserver-1.json`.
+Behind the scenes, Config will sync the data repo and then extract node facts and other information.
+You can see the raw data stored at `.data/project-data/nodes/production-webserver-1.json`.

 ## Advanced Configuration